Airlines suspend flights due to coronavirus outbreak

 - Mongolia suspended flights with China, Taiwan, Hong Kong, South Korea, Japan and Ulan-Ude in Russia until March 11, news.mn reported.

-- Norwegian Air Shuttle cancelled 22 long-haul flights between Europe and the United States from March 28 to May 5.
+- Norwegian Air Shuttle, which has canceled 22 long-haul flights between Europe and the United States from March 28 to May 5, said on March 6 it was cancelling flights from Oslo to Milan.

 - Oman suspended Italian tourist flights to Salalah on March 2, reported the Oman Daily Observer after the aviation authority said it would halt all flights to and from Iran on Feb.
 24.

-- Portugal's TAP cancelled 1,000 flights in March-April, mainly affecting Italy, France, Spain and some intercontinental flights.
+- Portugal's TAP canceled 1,000 flights in March-April, mainly affecting Italy, France, Spain and some intercontinental flights.

-- Qantas Airways Ltd announced cuts to Tokyo, Sapporo, Osaka, Hong Kong and Auckland flights.
+- Qantas Airways Ltd said it would cut its international capacity by nearly 25% over the next six months.

 - Royal Jordanian Airlines suspended flights between Amman and Rome until further notice.